Mary O'Donnell: Biography

 O'Donnell was born in County Monaghan and was raised close to the border with Northern Ireland.
 Her Kilkenny-born father held a B. Ag from University College Cork, and transferred to Monaghan to become Town of Monaghan Co-op's first Catholic General Manager in 1947.
 Her Monaghan-born mother Maureen (née Macklin) was an accomplished singer and actor on the amateur circuit.
+She has one sistet, Margaret (b.
+1960).
 O'Donnell was educated at St. Louis Secondary School, Monaghan and attended college at St. Patrick's College, Maynooth(NUI), now Maynooth University.
 There she gained a degree in German and philosophy and an MA in German studies, followed by a First Class Hons Higher Diploma in education, which she used to become a language and drama teacher.
 In 2019 she was conferred with a PhD in Creative Writing from UCC.
 She is married to Martin Nugent, former Assistant Headmaster of Clongowes Wood College.
 They have one daughter, Anna O'Donnell Nugent.
 They live in County Kildare.

 O'Donnell left teaching to work as a Drama Critic and journalist for the Sunday Tribune (1988–1991).
 During that period, her literary output increased.
 She became a regular contributor to The Irish Times, The Irish Independent and Raidió Teilifís Éireann (RTÉ) as well as to various literary journals.
 Her first novel, The Light-Makers, was an Irish best-seller and won the Sunday Tribune's Best New Irish Novel for 1992.